bauerca/dynapack/README.md

 ![Page 1 & 2 modules](https://raw.githubusercontent.com/bauerca/dynapack/master/assets/page1and2.png)

 which is the union of the modules needed to display pages 1 and 2, individually.
 Surely, we shouldn't download the same modules twice!

+A fourth
-A fourth bundle is suggested by the intersection of the modules specific to pages 1 and 2 (the small purple triangle).
+bundle is suggested by the intersection of the modules specific to pages 1 and 2 (the small purple triangle).
 Now, when a client *initially* visits page 1, it downloads the green (top) triangle, red (left) trapezoid, and small (purple) triangle; and when it visits page 2, it downloads the green (top) triangle, blue (right) trapezoid, and small (purple) triangle.
-Of course, if a client has already visited page 1, it needs to download only the blue (right) trapezoid to display the page.
+If a client has already visited page 1, it needs to download only the blue (right) trapezoid to display the page.